Vyral/danielle-damianov/_posts/2019-08-28-the-5-steps-of-the-home-buying-process.md

 enclosure:
 pullquote: >-
-  Once you’re clear to close, your loan will move to the closing department and they’ll work with the title company to arrange on a time for you to officially close on your new home.
+  Once you’re clear to close, your loan will move to the closing department and they’ll work with the title company to arrange a time for you to officially close on your new home.
 enclosure_type: video/mp4
 enclosure_time: